pingidentity/pingdirectory-go-client/docs/DigestMd5SaslMechanismHandlerResponse.md

 ### NewDigestMd5SaslMechanismHandlerResponse

-`func NewDigestMd5SaslMechanismHandlerResponse(schemas []EnumdigestMd5SaslMechanismHandlerSchemaUrn, identityMapper string, enabled bool, ) *DigestMd5SaslMechanismHandlerResponse`
+`func NewDigestMd5SaslMechanismHandlerResponse(schemas []EnumdigestMd5SaslMechanismHandlerSchemaUrn, id string, identityMapper string, enabled bool, ) *DigestMd5SaslMechanismHandlerResponse`

 NewDigestMd5SaslMechanismHandlerResponse instantiates a new DigestMd5SaslMechanismHandlerResponse object
 This constructor will assign default values to properties that have it defined,